-Income tax is a percentage you are obligated to pay to the Australian Taxation Office (ATO) once you earn over $18,200.
-Your employer will take out a certain percentage based on the amount you earn from your before-tax income.
+Income tax is a percentage you must pay to the Australian Taxation Office (ATO) once you earn over $18,200.
+Your employer will withhold a certain amount from your before-tax income.
+They’ll base this amount on what you earn.
 The difference you receive is your after-tax income.
 That’s the income you take home.

-Australian has a progressive tax system, meaning the more you earn, the more tax you’ll need to pay.
-Your taxes are used to fund local, State and national development to benefits the whole of society, such as schools, the police force, the army, roads and capital works.
+Australia has a progressive tax system, meaning the more you earn, the more tax you’ll need to pay.
+Your taxes are used to fund local, state, and national developments to benefit the whole of society.
+So, by paying income tax, you’re funding schools, the police force, the army, roads, and capital works.

-The personal income tax rates for 2020-21 for Australian residents for tax purposes is:
+The personal income tax rates for 2022-23 for Australian residents for tax purposes are:

 |Taxable Income||Tax to be paid on this income|

 |$18,201 – $45,000||19 cents for each $1 over $18,200|

 |$45,001 – $120,000||$5,092 plus 32.5 cents for each $1 over $45,000|

 |$120,001 – $180,000||$29,467 plus 37 cents for each $1 over $120,000|

 |$180,001 and over||$51,667 plus 45 cents for each $1 over $180,000|